 Sr. No Particulars for the regulations of the business of the Company its Officers and employees.
 (23) To effect, make and enter into on behalf of the To effect contracts etc. Company all transactions, agreements and other contracts within the scope of the business of the Company.
-(24) To apply for, promote and obtain any act, charter, To apply & obtain privilege, concession, license, authorization, if any, concessions licenses etc. Government, State or municipality, provisional order or license of any authority for enabling the Company to carry any of this objects into effect, or for extending and any of the powers of the Company or for effecting any modification of the Company's constitution, or for any other purpose, which may seem expedient and to oppose any proceedings or applications which may seem calculated, directly or indirectly to prejudice the (05) Company's interests.
-To non (25) To pay and charge to the capital account of the To pay commissions or interest Company any commission or interest lawfully interest. payable there out under the provisions of Sections 40 of the Act and of the provisions contained in these presents.
-(26) To redeem preference shares.
-To redeem preference shares.
-(20) To subscribe, incur expenditure or otherwise to To assist charitable or (27) assist or to guarantee money to charitable, benevolent institutions. benevolent, religious, scientific, national or any benevolent institutions. other institutions or subjects which shall have any moral or other claim to support or aid by the Company, either by reason of locality or operation or of public and general utility or otherwise.
+(24) To apply & obtain privilege, concession, license, authorization, if any, concessions licenses etc. Government, State or municipality, provisional order or license of any authority for enabling the Company to carry any of this objects into effect, or for extending and any of the powers of the Company or for effecting any modification of the Company's constitution, or for any other purpose, which may seem expedient and to oppose any proceedings or applications which may seem calculated, directly or indirectly to prejudice the (25) Company's interests.
+To pay commissions or (23) To pay and charge to the capital account of the Company any commission or interest lawfully To pay commissions or interest. payable there out under the provisions of Sections interest.
+40 of the Act and of the provisions contained in these presents.
+(26) • To redeem preference shares.
+(27) To subscribe, incur expenditure or otherwise to To assist charitable or (21) assist or to guarantee money to charitable, benevolent institutions. benevolent, religious, scientific, national or any 3422 (02422 21250204020325) other institutions or subjects which shall have any moral or other claim to support or aid by the Company, either by reason of locality or operation or of public and general utility or otherwise.
 (28) To pay the cost, charges and expenses preliminary and incidental to the promotion, formation, establishment and registration of the Company.
 (29) To pay and charge to the capital account of the Company any commission or interest lawfully payable thereon under the provisions of Sections 40 of the Act.
-(30) To provide for the welfare of Directors or ex- Directors or employees or ex-employees of the Company and their wives, widows and families or the dependents or connections of such persons, by building or contributing to the building of houses, dwelling or chawls, or by grants of moneys, pension, gratuities, allowances, bonus or other payments, or by creating and from time to time subscribing or contributing, to provide other associations, institutions, funds or trusts and by providing or subscribing or contributing towards place of instruction and recreation, hospitals and dispensaries, medical and other attendance and other assistance as the Board shall think fit and 1 subject to the provision of Section 181 of the Act,
+(30) To provide for the welfare of Directors or ex- Directors or employees or ex-employees of the Company and their wives, widows and families or the dependents or connections of such persons, by building or contributing to the building of houses, dwelling or chawls, or by grants of moneys, pension, gratuities, allowances, bonus or other payments, or by creating and from time to time subscribing or contributing, to provide other associations, institutions, funds or trusts and by providing or subscribing or contributing towards place of instruction and recreation, hospitals and dispensaries, medical and other attendance and other assistance as the Board shall think fit and subject to the provision of Section 181 of the Act, l subject to the provision of section for or the rict,